Glucuronosyltransferase: Function

 Glucuronosyltransferases are responsible for the process of glucuronidation, a major part of phase II metabolism.
 Arguably the most important of the Phase II (conjugative) enzymes, UGTs have been the subject of increasing scientific inquiry since the mid-to-late 1990s.

 The reaction catalyzed by the UGT enzyme involves the addition of a glucuronic acid moiety to xenobiotics and is the most important pathway for the human body's elimination of the most frequently prescribed drugs.
 It is also the major pathway for foreign chemical (dietary, environmental, pharmaceutical) removal for most drugs, dietary substances, toxins and endogenous substances.
-UGT is present in humans, other animals, plants, and bacteria.
-Famously, UGT enzymes are not present in the genus Felis, and this accounts for a number of unusual toxicities in the cat family.
+For example, the sex hormone estrone is converted to its glucuronide:

 The glucuronidation reaction consists of the transfer of the glucuronosyl group from uridine 5'-diphospho-glucuronic acid (UDPGA) to substrate molecules that contain oxygen, nitrogen, sulfur or carboxyl functional groups.
 The resulting glucuronide is more polar (e.g. hydrophilic) and more easily excreted than the substrate molecule.
 The product solubility in blood is increased allowing it to be eliminated from the body by the kidneys.

+UGT is present in humans, other animals, plants, and bacteria.
+Famously, UGT enzymes are not present in the genus Felis, and this accounts for a number of unusual toxicities in the cat family.

 Diseases

-A deficiency in the bilirubin specific form of glucuronosyltransferase is thought to be the cause of Gilbert's syndrome, which is characterized by unconjugated hyperbilirubinemia.
+A deficiency in the bilirubin specific form of glucuronosyltransferase (UGT-1A) is thought to be the cause of Gilbert's syndrome, which is characterized by unconjugated hyperbilirubinemia.

 It is also associated with Crigler–Najjar syndrome, a more serious disorder where the enzyme's activity is either completely absent (Crigler–Najjar syndrome type I) or less than 10% of normal (type II).

 Infants may have a developmental deficiency in UDP-glucuronyl transferase, and are unable to hepatically metabolize the antibiotic drug chloramphenicol which requires glucuronidation.
 This leads to a condition known as gray baby syndrome.